NetFabric/NetFabric.DoublyLinkedList/README.md

 These methods now support the addition of a `IEnumerable<T>` or another `DoubleLinkedList<T>`.

-When case the parameter is a `DoubleLinkedList<T>`, it can be added reversed.
+When the parameter is a `DoubleLinkedList<T>`, it can be added reversed.

 ```csharp
 var list = new DoubleLinkedList<int>(new[] {1, 2, 3, 4});